maikro-hikki/checkout-system/README.md

 ### Testing tech stack used:
 - JUnit (for testing service methods)
 - Rest Assured (for testing Rest endpoints)
 ---
+- To start the app, go into the project folder and use the command line `mvn spring-boot:run`
+- To run all tests, go into the project folder and use the command line `mvn test`
+---
 ### Rest endpoint features:
 - Adding admin/customer users